Ex-U.S. tennis star James Blake slammed to ground as victim of mistaken identity: report

 Police said Blake had been mistakenly identified by "a cooperating witness" as being involved in a ring dealing in fraudulently purchased cellphones.
 They added that allegations of excessive force would be investigated by internal affairs.

-"Once Blake was properly identified and found to have no connection to the investigation, he was released from police custody immediately," the New York Police Department said in a statement.
+"Once Blake was properly identified and found to have no connection to the investigation, he was released from police custody immediately," police said in a statement.

-Investigators reviewed surveillance video of the incident and one officer has been placed on modified assignment, the NYPD said late on Wednesday.

 Blake, who had been scheduled to make a corporate appearance for Time-Warner Cable at the U.S. Open tournament in the borough of Queens, suffered a cut to his left elbow and bruises to his left leg.